metang1/Ansible-Training/README.md

 # Ansible-Training
-This is my training repo
+This is my training repo.

+This is version-1 of the change.